Why is Japanese cuisine healthy? It’s all about the investment in food education to build awareness of one’s health and nutritional habits.

 The traditional meal of “one soup three dishes” called ichiju sansai (一汁三菜) provides a balanced meal of essential nutrients.
 This consists of a serving of rice (approximately 150 g or 5.3 oz), a bowl of miso soup with vegetables and tofu, two side dishes, and the main protein, usually fish.

-In addition, the Japanese often incorporate seasonal produce in the meal.
-Not only does it tend to be slightly cheaper, they are fresher, tastier, and more nutritious than produce consumed out of season.
+In addition, the Japanese often incorporate seasonal produce in their meals.
+It tends to be slightly cheaper and is fresher, tastier, and more nutritious than produce consumed out of season.

 Ma-go-wa-ya-sa-shi-ii (まごわやさしい)